emosheeep/capcut-export/README.md

 First, the tool will extract **the start time**, **the duration** of the clips, and **the video path** from the draft info file.

-Then it use `ffmpeg` to export specified clips, the command is like:
+Then it use `ffmpeg` to export specific clips, the command is like:

 ```shell
 ffmpeg -ss 1 -t 3 -i /path/to/input.mp4 -c copy /path/to/output.mp4 -y